Teriks/pake/README.md

   -t, --show-tasks      List all task names.
   -ti, --show-task-info
                         List all tasks along side their doc string.
 Only tasks
-                        with doc strings present will be shown -f FILE, --file FILE  Pakefile path(s).
-This switch can be used more than once, all specified pakefiles will be executed in order.
+                        with doc strings present will be shown.
+  -f FILE, --file FILE  Pakefile path(s).
+This switch can be used more than
+                        once, all specified pakefiles will be executed in order.